The Earth Hour Story

 Earth Hour is a great home-grown success story: an Aussie campaign designed to draw attention to tackling global warming and get people talking about what we can do to help.

-Yet these iconic places are under threat from rising temperatures and more extreme weather.
+Yet our future is under threat from rising temperatures and more extreme weather.
 Small changes to our climate as a result of increased carbon pollution are messing up the delicate balance of nature that we enjoy so much.

 Planet to Plate: The Earth Hour Cookbook